 - In some local authority areas, there may be special arrangements to support 16-24 year old apprentice recruitment

-- The Government provides the funds to cover the full cost of the mandatory training required to complete the framework or standard for an apprentice aged 16-18 when you employ under 50 full time members of staff and are not part of a larger group
+- The Government provides the funds to cover the full cost of the mandatory training required to complete the standard for an apprentice aged 16-18 when you employ under 50 full time members of staff and are not part of a larger group

 - If you employ above 50 full-time members of staff, the government funds apprenticeship since May 2017 in two ways:

 - If you have a wage bill in excess of £3 million, you will fund your apprenticeship programmes through a levy on your wage bill based at 0.5%.
 The government will set you up with a Digital account to enable access to these funds and apply a 10% uplift to the overall value.